skx/cpmulator/README.md

 # cpmulator - A CP/M emulator written in golang

-A couple of years ago I wrote [a text-based adventure game](https://github.com/skx/lighthouse-of-doom/) to amuse my child, in Z80 assembly for CP/M.  Later my game was ported to the ZX Spectrum.
-As only a handful of CP/M BIOS functions were used I reasoned it should be possible to emulate those BIOS calls and combine them with a Z80 emulator to allow playing my game on a modern computer.
+This repository contains a CP/M emulator, with integrated CCP, which is primarily designed to launch simple CP/M binaries:

+* The project was created to run [a text-based adventure game](https://github.com/skx/lighthouse-of-doom/) I wrote a few years ago, to amuse my child.
+  * This was written in Z80 assembly language and initially targeted at CP/M, although it was later ported to the ZX Spectrum.
+* Over time it has become more functional:
-This repository is the result: A minimal cross-platform CP/M emulator that supports _just enough_ functionality to run my game, and the Z-machine games from Infocom (i.e. ZORK 1, 2, 3, and the Hitchhiker's guide to the galaxy).
+  * It can now run ZORK 1, 2, & 3, as well as The Hitchhiker's guide to the galaxy and other similar games.

-# Credits

-90% of the functionality of this repository comes from the [excellent Z80 emulator library](https://github.com/koron-go/z80) written by @koron-go.

-# Limitations

-This CP/M emulator is pretty basic, I initially implemented just those primitives required to play my game, and later I added onlye enough of the missing BIOS functions that were required to run the Z-machine from Infocom:

-* This means you can play Zork 1!
-* This means you can play Zork 2!
-* This means you can play Zork 3!
-* This means you can play The Hitchhikers guide to the galaxy!

-**NOTE**: Now I've reached the point where I can successfully run Zork updates will slow down in this repository, but pull-requests to add functionality will always be welcome!

-## Notes On Filesystem Functions

-Traditionally CP/M would upper-case the command-line arguments it received, which means that you will ALWAYS need to work with filenames in upper-case.

-I don't handle different drive-letters, or user-areas.
-If you were to run the file-creation code each of these functions would create "./FOO.TXT":

-* `cpmulater samples/create.com foo.txt`
-* `cpmulater samples/create.com B:foo.txt`
-* `cpmulater samples/create.com C:foo.txt`
-* `cpmulater samples/create.com D:foo.txt`
+I've implemented enough of the BIOS functions to run simple well-behaved utilities, but I've not implemented any notion of disk access - only file-based I/O.